waldrain/waldrain.github.io/moniwonig.md

 - research on using A/C unit for heating OG NW ara music room
 - eliminated klingeltrafo from house allgemeinstrom trepenlicht, hooked up the doorbells directly to OGN 24V solar power instead.

+### done 2022-03-27

+- all rain water was used up; refilled the subterranean cistern from the waldrain steel one and the rain barrel at the SW house corner;
+  added a pump from the SW house corner rain barrel to the subterranean cistern;
+  added drain pipe to the the waldrain steel cistern from the 8 square metre roof of the wood shed holzlager am ckw;

 ## todo

 ### ongoing

 - fill wood shed ckw
-- complete terrace in wld nw corner
+- complete earth terrace in wld nw corner
 - test electrical heater for ara NW music room
 - install hot water boiler to dump surplus pv energy

+### PV hot water boiler

 drive the hot water boiler with PV: according to a [calculator](https://www.omnicalculator.com/physics/water-heating),